spreadsheetimporter/ui5-cc-spreadsheetimporter/README.md

     this._view.setBusyIndicatorDelay(0)
     this._view.setBusy(true)
     if(!this.excelUploadController){
-        this.excelUploadController = await Controller.create({ name:"cc.excelUpload.ExcelUpload"})
+        this.excelUploadController = await Controller.create({ name:"thirdparty.customControl.excelUpload.ExcelUpload"})
         this.excelUploadController.setContext(this._options)
     }
     this.excelUploadController.openExcelUploadDialog()
     this.excelSheetsData = [];